gNahcab/datamodel-hcl/README.md

 - every res-prop consists of:
  <ol style="padding-left: 40px">
   <li>cardinality which describes the number of values that can be attached</li>
-  <li>gui_order which describes the position in the resource</li>
+  <li>gui_order which defines the position in the resource</li>
   <li>the ontology the property is part of</li>
 </ol>

+- only a few values are allowed in <em>cardinality</em>:
+  - 0-1
+  - 0-n
+  - 1
+  - 1-n

+# structure of transform-hcl file
-# Transform HCL to modify import data
+- Transform-HCL is used to modify import data

 ### methods:
 - lower
 - upper
-- add
+- combine
 - replace
 - to_date